 |

-Hydnocristella Hydnocristella PNW01 - white teeth growing out of a fluffy white subiculum on wood.
+Hydnocristella These species are inside Lentaria A, and need to be moved to Lentaria.
+Hydnocristella PNW01 - white teeth growing out of a fluffy white subiculum on wood.
 Our species appears distinct from Hydnocristella himantia NC, the name we have been using for it.
 We have one sequence from OR.
 Hydnocristella PNW01 © Mike Potts (immature and without teeth) and Kim Traverse (mature)

-Kavinia Kavinia cf alboviridis OH - green teeth growing out of a fluffy white subiculum on wood.
-This genus may be paraphyletic inside Lentaria B. We have UK sequences purporting to be this, but no local sequences nor type area sequences (although one purported type area sequence was actually a Hydnocristella).
+Kavinia This genus may be paraphyletic inside Lentaria B, so it's possible our species of Lentaria could be moved to Kavinia.
+We'll see.
+Kavinia cf alboviridis OH - green teeth growing out of a fluffy white subiculum on wood.
+We have UK sequences purporting to be this, but no local sequences nor type area sequences (although one purported type area sequence was actually a Hydnocristella).
 We need collections from both coasts. unsequenced Kavinia alboviridis © Noah Siegel and the USDA Forest Service